Please click here to see the popup 1

 New Screws & Barrels for extrusion based processes can be produced from existing drawings or by using sample components.
 Prices are usually more competitive than those of the OEM's, and it is sometimes possible to improve design in terms of durability, and/or the ability to process a specific material type.

 For example, some OEM's supply machines with Nitrided barrels fitted.
 Although the internal bore is extremely hard wearing, the layer of hardened material is also extremely thin.
-By contrast, the Bi-metallic barrels available from our UK based specialists have a much thicker layer of hardened material, and offer a considerably longer and more consistent service life.
+By contrast, the Bi-metallic barrels available from our UK & IE based specialists have a much thicker layer of hardened material, and offer a considerably longer and more consistent service life.

 Refurbishment Services – Screws & Barrels